 - b.
-Products be produced without synthetic fertilizers. - Crops be grown on soil free of pesticide application for three years and free from synthetic fertilizer application for two years. - d.
+Products be produced without synthetic fertilizers. - c.
+Crops be grown on soil free of pesticide application for three years and free from synthetic fertilizer application for two years. - d.
 Farms use "integrated" soil management and "integrated" pest management practices, which include methods of crops rotating, use of natural predators and organic fertilizers in farming practices. - e.
 Food processors use no artificial food additives or ingredients, synthetic materials or irradiation in their products. - 11.
 SUPPORTS the labeling of all genetically modified foods, in which genes from one species are transferred to another in an effort to increase the expression of 'desirable' traits.
 (2001) - 12.
-OPPOSES the marketing of foods poor in nutritional value in all schools.
-(2001) - 13.
-ENCOURAGES local communities to urge the prevention and termination of such marketing efforts.
-(2001) - 14.
+OPPOSES the marketing of foods poor in nutritional value to children in schools and through media outlets, (2006) - 13.
+ENCOURAGES communities to urge the prevention and termination of such marketing efforts.
+(2006) - 14.
+URGES the food and media industries to discontinue this practice and instead use its power to promote healthy food choices.
+(2006) - 15.
+SUPPORTS legislative action aimed at decreasing unhealthy food marketing to children.
+(2006) - 16.
 SUPPORTS measures that would protect students from exploitation by prohibiting a business from bringing into the school any program that would require students to view advertising of foods poor in nutritional value or to study specific instructional programs as a condition of the school receiving a donation of money or donation or loan of equipment.
-(2001) - 15.
+(2001) - 17.
 SUPPORTS the use of any revenues from taxes on sugar-sweetened beverages to be used for nutrition education and advertising of healthy foods.
-(2005) - 16.
+(2005) - 18.
 URGES the phase-out of all non-therapeutic uses of medically important antibiotics in animal agriculture, unless the Food and Drug Administration concludes that continued use of a drug will not contribute to resistance affecting humans.
-(2005)
+(2005) - 19.
+URGES the US Government to pursue a policy to increase the consumption of fruits and vegetables through various means such as decreasing the price of fruits and vegetables, healthy food stamp programs, and advertisement and awareness campaigns.
+(2006) - 20.
+URGES the US Government to pursue a policy to increase access of fruits and vegetables to lower income citizens.
+(2006)